vaquiceno/rectanglesCalculator/README.md

 # rectanglesCalculator

-This application was implemented using java 8
+This application was implemented using java 8 and springboot

 ## Rectangle model: